SysKitTeam/docs-insights/known-issues/performance-counters-laptop-sleeping.md

 ---
-title: Performance counters graphs are "incorrect".
+title: Performance counters graphs are "incorrect"
 description: Performance counters graphs are "incorrect" for a period when agent was sleeping.
 author: Tomislav Sirovec
 date: 23/01/2018